-The objective of the fellowship is to improve surgical training for traveling fellows and to bring opportunities to the host institution regarding research and exchange.
+The program's goal is to improve the surgical knowledge and skills of traveling fellows and provide the host institution opportunities for research and information exchange.

 To provide exposure to a vast volume of cases in trauma and emergency surgery

 To enhance the operative experience of complex cases